top of page

 4) Agent and auctioneer skill

-Practical Tips to Maximise Your Auction Result
+Practical Tips to Maximise Auction Result

 • Shortlist the agent based on process, not promises.

-• Plan your pass-in strategy in advance:
+• determine your pass-in strategy

 FAQs